danpaul81/tanzu_terraform_aws/README.md

 ''''

 ## 4. Run terraform
-'terraform plan -var-file .yourvarfile'
+`terraform plan -var-file .yourvarfile`
-'terrform apply -var-file .yourvarfile' when finished you can ssh into the bootstrap vm (for IP see terraform output) deployment of management & guest cluster will take some time take a look into the '*-tce-mgmt.log' and '*-tce-guest.log' files.
-When init script is finished a file named 'complete' will be created.
+`terrform apply -var-file .yourvarfile` when finished you can ssh into the bootstrap vm (for IP see terraform output)

+deployment of management & guest cluster will take some time

+take a look into the `*-tce-mgmt.log` and `*-tce-guest.log` files.
+When init script is finished a file named `complete` will be created.

 Now you can create the portworx cluster.
 Sample yaml specs including your aws credentials (to create cloud drives) are placed in the home directory

 ## 5. Destroy Infrastructure
-Before running 'terrform destroy' you need to login to the bootstrap node and run the 'delete-all-tanzu.sh' script.
+Before running `terrform destroy` you need to login to the bootstrap node and run the 'delete-all-tanzu.sh' script.
 This deletes the Tanzu Guest/Management Cluster, removes all Tanzu created AWS elements (e.g. Loadbalancer) and the EBS portworx cloud drives.